Sainte-Chapelle of Paris

 What to expect

-The Sainte-Chapelle, at the heart of the Île de la Cité in the Seine, played a major role in the history of France.
-It was commissioned in the 13th century by King Louis IX, commonly known as Saint-Louis, to house his collection of relics of the Passion of Christ and its most important treasure, the Crown of Thorns.
-Seen from the outside, the Sainte-Chapelle may seem overwhelmed by the buildings of Paris, but its interior is awe-inspiringly beautiful.
-The strong vertical emphasis of the upper chapel makes it seem to defy the laws of physics.
-The huge stained-glass windows allow natural light to fill the space beneath a vaulted ceiling more than 20 metres high.
-The Sainte-Chapelle is an astonishing architectural gem that simply should not be missed!Sainte Chapelle Opening Times
+Nestled in the heart of Île de la Cité, the Sainte-Chapelle in Paris is a significant historical site in France.
+Built in the 13th century by King Louis IX, better known as Saint-Louis, it was originally intended to house the relics of the Passion of Christ and its most prominent treasure, the Crown of Thorns.
+From the outside, Sainte-Chapelle appears to be surrounded by the buildings of Paris, but its interior is nothing short of breathtaking.
+The Upper Chapel is a one-of-a-kind space that seems to defy the laws of physics.
+The sparkle of its immense stained glass windows fills the space beneath vaults reaching over 20 meters in height.
+The Sainte-Chapelle is a true architectural gem that should not be missed under any circumstances!

 January 2nd to March 31st : every day, from 9 am to 5 pm